How much does SEO cost in the UK? (2026 guide)

 The penalty: Complete removal from Google's index.
 All organic rankings lost overnight.
 Potential customers searching for BMW couldn't find the official site at all.

-Rankings lost
+100% Rankings lost overnight

-JC Penney (2011): Link scheme exposed by NY Times
+JC Penney (2011): link scheme exposed by NY Times

 What they did: Paid to have thousands of links placed on unrelated websites - nuclear engineering sites, casino sites, sites completely unrelated to retail.